 The following is a snapshot of FLERC’s milestones since its incorporation:

 This was the beginning of FLERC’s incorporation.
 They had no assets, no production, no cash flow, no staff.

 FLERC forms a joint venture with industry partners with capital and enterprise.
 FLERC then acquired mineral leases from the Nation.

 Acquisition of Husky Oil Ltd. Assets on Reserve Joint venture with Industry Partner (50% of FLERC interest).

-This was the start of FLERC’s aggressive drilling program on Frog Lake Lands.
-All funding for this operation was by its own internal cash flow.
+This was the start of FLERC’s partners’ aggressive drilling program on Frog Lake lands.
+FLERC’s funding for this operation was from its own internal cash flow.